5 Tips for a Successful "Bring Your Child to Work" Day

 "Bring Your Child to Work" day is the fourth Thursday in April, a time when offices around the country open their doors to give their employees' sons and daughters a glimpse of the working world.
 While "Bring Your Child to Work Day" began with a focus on empowering girls, most workplaces now welcome boys and girls equally.

-If your employer has an official program for "bring your child to work day", you're in luck!
-Find out the coordinator's name and sign your child up pronto.
+If your employer has an official "Bring Your Child to Work Day," program, you're in luck!
+Find out the coordinator's name, and sign your child up right away.

 First, Check With Your Manager

-Before you decide to bring your child to work, make sure to check with your manager and colleagues.
-You'll want to ensure there are no important meetings, work travel or big deadlines scheduled that day and that everyone's prepared for a few interruptions.
+Before you decide to bring your child to work, be sure to check with your manager and colleagues.
+You'll want to ensure there are no important meetings, work travel, or big deadlines scheduled that day, and that everyone's prepared for a few interruptions.